arXiv/accessibility2024/source/presenters.md

 Scientific Director at Journal of Cosmology and Astroparticle Physics; ICREA Professor at the Institute of Cosmo Sciences, University of Barcelona.

 Licia brings in intersectional expertise in accessible science as an author, researcher, and editor.
 Licia is also a long-time friend of arXiv as she serves as the chair of the science advisory board since 2019.
+[Licia's Faculty Page](https://liciaverde.icc.ub.edu/){target="_blank"}

 ---
 ### Raafat Zaini